Math Wheels for Note-taking?

 But what are math teachers at 5th, 6th, or higher grade levels supposed to do when this isn’t the case, and their math curriculum builds on that prior fraction knowledge?
 The ‘time’ issue continues to be an issue.
 Where does reteaching fit into the curriculum?
 (A question for many math concepts, but we’ll stick to fractions here!)

-Teaching Fractions with Models in Middle School
+Teaching Fraction Models in Middle School

 I don’t have all the answers, but I have a few ideas.

 Let’s look at how using models might be able to help.
-Based on the standards, student should have been using various models before hitting 5th grade – area models, length models, set models, and number lines.
+Based on the standards, students should have been using various models before hitting 5th grade – area models, length models, set models, and number lines.
 Continuing to use these fraction models will only help students connect the concepts with the processes.

 One way to help students bridge some of the fraction gaps (or just refresh their memories) is to incorporate these visual models as much as possible.

-When teaching a new fraction concept (or briefly reviewing concepts from previous years), bring in the models.
+When teaching a new fraction concept (or briefly reviewing concepts from previous years), bring in the fraction models.

 For example, when teaching adding or subtracting fractions with unlike denominators (2/3 + 1/6 or 2/3 – 1/6), include a model next to the problem or have students draw models.

-• On their models, students can add partitions to show both fractions as sixths, encouraging the continued development of equivalent fractions.
+On their models, students can add partitions to show both fractions as sixths, encouraging the continued development of equivalent fractions.

 Other Fraction Models

-As students get into higher grade levels, the length model is extremely helpful, since it’s easy to transfer to a number line.
+As students get into higher grade levels, the length model is extremely helpful since it’s easy to transfer to a number line.

-While you probably don’t want to redraw the lengths and the number line for every new problem, you can create and post some length/number line models around the classroom and provide models students can refer to on a regular basis.This can again reinforce the concept of equivalent fractions, help students with comparing fractions, and transfer to fraction, decimal equivalences.
+While you probably don’t want to redraw the lengths and the number line for every new problem, you can create and post some length/number line models around the classroom and provide models students can refer to on a regular basis.
+This can again reinforce the concept of equivalent fractions, help students with comparing fractions, and transfer to fraction and decimal equivalences.

-unit fractions on the number line
+unit fractions on the number line is another is helpful for our students.

 Length models, aligned with a number line, can also be helpful to reinforce the idea that students can count by unit fractions the same way they can count by whole numbers.